Roy honoured for contribution

 Comments from a judging panel said Mr Roy’s production, leadership, advocacy and political service to primary industries and rural communities in New Zealand and the wider Pacific spanned nearly 60 years.

-His work for Young Farmers culminated in his election as world president, and the six-term MP has also excelled in roles with Federated Farmers, Pāmu, the Meat & Wool Board and a host of community and charity initiatives.
+His work for Young Farmers culminated in his election as world president, and the six-term Member of Parliament has also excelled in roles with Federated Farmers, Pāmu, the Meat & Wool Board and a host of community and charity initiatives.

 "Few can match his contribution — Eric Roy is a truly exceptional New Zealander."